httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     1. Their name matches the name of the newly-created cookie.

-    2. Their secure-only-flag is set.
+    2. Their secure-only-flag is true.

     3. Their domain domain-matches the domain of the newly-created cookie, or vice-versa.